Both phones are also very powerful, very expensive and packed full of high-end tech and features. But in a lot of ways they’re very different.

 As such it’s also able to power other experiences, such as animating emoji to match your expressions.

-Apple hasn’t revealed the size of the iPhone X’s battery, but has said that it can last for up to 12 hours of internet use or 13 hours of video.
+Apple hasn’t revealed the size of the iPhone X’s battery, but there's evidence of a 2,716mAh one, and Apple has said that it can last for up to 12 hours of internet use or 13 hours of video.
 It also supports wireless charging, and can apparently go from zero to 50% in 30 minutes when plugged in.

 The Samsung Galaxy Note 8 also supports both wireless and fast charging, and it has a 3,300mAh battery which lasts all day in our tests.